I try to keep this updated fairly regularly. As of June 17, 2019 this is what I’m using:

 - I normally access my remote files through SSH in a terminal, but for more complicated things, I’ve found that Mountain Duck is indispensable.

 - My website uses Pelican.
 My teaching websites all use blogdown + Hugo.

 - I use Let’s Encrypt for SSL.

 ctrl + `) to open iTerm2 from anywhere.

 - I use Homebrew to install Unix-y programs.

-- I’m partial to both Hack and Consolas for my monospaced fonts.
+- I’m partial to both Fira Code and Consolas for my monospaced fonts.

 - Though I regularly use LaTeX (through pandoc), I adore InDesign CC and use it to make fancier academic and policy documents.
 I also used it for all the typesetting I did for BYU’s Neal A. Maxwell Institute.